ircam-ismm/webaudio-tutorials/first-steps/general-principles.md

 ![web-technologies](../assets/general-principles/web-technologies.png)

-## Programming Languages of the Web
+## Programming Languages

-As stated before our access to the Web is mediated by Web browsers, which are responsible for 1. connecting to a server through a Uniform Resource Locator (URL, e.g. [https://www.ircam.fr](https://www.ircam.fr)), 2. downloading the file(s) associated to the resource, 3. and interpreting these files to display the interface that you see in the browser window.
+As stated above our access to the Web is mediated by Web browsers, which are responsible for:

+1. Requesting resources to Web servers through Uniform Resource Locators (URL, e.g. [https://www.ircam.fr](https://www.ircam.fr)).
+2. Downloading the files associated to the URLs.
+3. Interpreting these files to display the interface with which the user interacts with in the Web browser window.

 Aside resources such as images, videos or soundfile, the browser generally download and interpret file that contain code which is interpreted and executed by the Web browser.
 The programming languages that Web browsers are able to understand are three in number: _HTML_, _CSS_ and _JavaScript_.